CSS545/02-project-proposal-dial-it-in/README.md

 ### UI/UX Design
 * Home menu with two buttons to create new profile or load saved profile.
 On the 'create' page: Large easy to press buttons that allow user input on press.
 Timer button, add photo option, dose/yeild calculator, save button.
 It would also be nive to have a rating system/flavor profile (maybe P1 or P2).
 The page for save profiles will be a list with the photo on the left and a peek at the most important stats in line on the row.
-Click to enter into a details page.*
+Click to enter into a details page. (see included diagram) *

 ### Technical Architecture
 *Internal storage: Ideally I'd like a non-relational database.
 I'll try to use firebase, but if it is cost prohibative I'll use Core Data even though it is a suboptimal solution for my use case.